shotgunsoftware/developer.shotgunsoftware.com/docs/ja/quick-answers/developing/maya-shelf-app-launcher.md

     # get the current engine (e.g. tk-maya)
     current_engine = sgtk.platform.current_engine()
     if not current_engine:
-        cmds.error("ShotGrid integration is not available!")
+        cmds.error("Shotgun integration is not available!")

     # find the current instance of the app.
     # You can print current_engine.commands to list all available commands.